Slow-carb and Ketogenic Diets: What Are They? – Ubuntu Medical BrisbaneFebruary 12, 2019

 Want to know more and get guidance on how to tailor these diets to your lifestyle?
 Or even other diets or just dieting in general?

 Our friendly medical staff will happily discuss with you and will be happy to assist you with positive modifications you could bring to your lifestyle.
-You can consult our Naturopath, Herbalist and Nutritionist, Andrea Southern, or alternatively discuss with our GPs, Dr. Julie O’Connor, and Dr. Kathy O’Sullivan, who can provide you with further information.
+You can consult our Naturopath, Herbalist and Nutritionist, Andrea Southern, who can provide you with further information.

 Call Ubuntu Medical on (07) 3857 3777 or email us at [email protected]